Modine Manufacturing

 Modine Manufacturing is a thermal management company established in 1916 in the United States.
 The company started as Modine Manufacturing Company by Arthur B Modine who patented the Spirex radiator for tractors.
 The Modine company manufactured the Turbotube radiator for Ford Model T cars.
 The company built the world's first vehicular wind tunnel in Racine, Wisconsin in 1941.
 During WWII, Modine manufactured aftercoolers for the P-51 Mustang fighter plane.
 After WWII, Modine introduced the Airditioner HVAC unit for both residential and non-residential applications.
 The company expanded with a European operation, Modine Schnappling Europe, in 1990 and in 1993 acquired Längerer & Reich, a German heat transfer company founded in 1913.

 Today, the company employs around 11,000 people.

+Structure

+Modine Manufacturing is the parent of 44 subsidiaries.
+The most prominent subsidiaries are listed below.